glblackburn/react2shell-server/docs/defect-tracking/BUG-8.md

 - **Acceptance:** Next.js 14.x versions (14.0.0, 14.1.0) cannot be verified via scanner due to Next.js compatibility bug.
 This is documented and accepted as a limitation.

 **Additional Notes:**
-- **Next.js 14.x + React 19 Compatibility Bug:** This is a confirmed bug in Next.js 14.x itself when used with React 19.
-Next.js 14.x was designed for React 18, and the error handling code has a null reference bug that causes request handler hangs.
+- **Next.js 14.x Internal Bug:** This is a confirmed bug in Next.js 14.x itself when processing RCE PoC payloads.
+Testing with React 18.2.0, React 18.3.0, and React 19.2.0 all result in the same timeout, confirming the bug exists regardless of React version.
+This indicates it's a fundamental issue in Next.js 14.x's error handling code, not a React compatibility problem.
 - **Not Our Code:** This is not a bug in our codebase, scripts, or configuration.
 The scanner is working correctly; Next.js 14.x has an internal bug that prevents it from processing RCE PoC payloads.
+- **Not Fixable by React Version Change:** Attempts to fix by using React 18 (the intended version for Next.js 14.x) did not resolve the issue.
+The bug persists with React 18.2.0, React 18.3.0, and React 19.2.0, confirming it's a Next.js 14.x internal bug.
 - **Acceptable Limitation:** Next.js 14.x versions cannot be verified via scanner due to this Next.js bug.
 Next.js 15.x versions work correctly and can be verified.
 This limitation is documented and accepted.
 - **References:** See [Scanner Timeout Analysis](BUG-8/SCANNER_TIMEOUT_ANALYSIS.md) for detailed technical analysis of the bug.